 We also carry a Thermatex blanket.
 It is some sort of space-age fabric that is very thin and lightweight and also very warm.
 Measuring 1.6m x 2m and made from aluminized woven rip-stop nylon fabric it is highly breathable.
 The manufacturers claim it reflects 75% of radiated body heat.
 It comes with us more than the down blanket as it is much lighter and a lot more compact.
 It weighs only 200g and would just about fill a coffee mug I think.
 As a cold-sleeper I pretty much always carry one of these with me.
 It has saved me from many a sleepless night spent wide awake and shivering.
 They are quite expensive at £45, but you will occasionally find them second hand on eBay.
 As with the down blanket, it is essential that you fix them to the sleeping bag somehow to prevent them slipping off in the night.

-To prevent our down blanket and Thermartex blanket slipping off us in the night we use these tiny pegs/clips to attach them to our sleeping bags.
+To prevent our down blanket and Thermartex blanket from slipping off us in the night we use these tiny pegs/clips to attach them to our sleeping bags.
 They weigh almost nothing and are ridiculously strong – despite their flimsy appearance we have never had one snap on us yet.
 Once you have some you will find yourself using them for a vast number of things, such as hanging out laundry, keeping food packets closed or pegging your led light string up on the inside of your tent.
 We usually take about 20 of them with us on a trip, with a weight penalty of only 26g for the lot.
 They measure 26mm x 10mm.
 You can find them on eBay by searching for ‘quilting wonder clips’.
-You can get 100 of them for a fiver.
+You can get them here in Joe’s shop.

 Pyjamas and other clothing